-Young is currently an assistant coach to the men’s ice hockey team at Boston University after serving as their director of men’s ice hockey operations from 2014-15.
-Young, who retired from the NHL in 2006, was the head coach at St. Mark's School, his alma mater, for four seasons (2010-2014).
+Young, who retired as an NHL player in 2006, was the head coach at St. Mark's School, his alma mater, for four seasons (2010-2014).